tmr08c/our-boxen/README.md

 #### Xcode

 1. Install Xcode from the Mac App Store using the `dev@roirevolution.com` Apple ID
-1. Install the Command Line Tools `xcode-select --install`
+1. Install the Command Line Tools.
+In the terminal run `xcode-select --install`

 ### Installing